-My rule of thumb for heels and work outfits is to dress so that when I tell someone I’m an attorney, they are not surprised.
-This means I don’t wear sexy, strappy, colorful, platform shoes to work.
+My rule of thumb for heels in the office is to dress so that when I tell someone I’m an attorney, they are not surprised.
+Clearly this means there are certain clothes and shoes I never wear.
+Specifically, it means I don’t wear sexy, strappy, colorful, platform shoes to work.

 Obviously, every office is different.
 The Devil Wears Prada is one of my favorite movies and I love seeing the outfits that Patricia Field arranged.
 One of my favorite scenes is when the main character gets a makeover and struts into the office wearing thigh-high Chanel boots.
 Although I love the outfit and it may be appropriate for the office when you work for a fashion magazine, I would never wear thigh-high boots to the office, Chanel or not.